-There are certain other fees and costs that, apart from rent, you may have to pay.
-These include visitors fees, electricity, gas, telephone and water usage.
+Besides rent, other fees and costs you may have to pay include visitors fees, electricity, gas, telephone and water usage.

-Rent is the main charge that you have to pay on a regular basis.
-The amount you pay should be agreed upon before your tenancy begins and the figure should be written in the space provided on the front page of your agreement.
+Rent is your main, regular charge.
+This amount should be agreed upon before your tenancy begins.
+It should be indicated in the space provided on the front page of your agreement.

 The park owner must always give you a rent receipt if you pay the rent in person.